evanpurkhiser/dots/README.md

    Some configuration file formats do not support a way to natively 'include' other configuration files into them.
-The `dots` utility allows for files to be inserted into a specific configuration file using a special include syntax.
+The `dots` utility allows for files to be inserted into a specific configuration file using a special include syntax (Known as "explict named append points").
 The included file will also follow the cascading file structure previously mentioned.

  * **Follows [XDG Base Directory Standard](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)**
    The XDG Base Directory Standard specifies that all configuration files should